AdobeDocs/analytics.en/help/admin/user-management2/c-customize-report-access/groups-customize-report-access.md

   </tr>
   <tr>
    <td colname="col1"> <p>Custom groups </p> </td>
    <td colname="col2"> <p> Custom groups have replaced predefined groups.
 Existing predefined groups will be migrated to custom groups, using the same group name.
 Any custom groups that you have created, including their settings, will be preserved.
 However, you will notice that the location of settings will have moved.
-For example, Company settings (in Customize Admin Console) are now in <a href="/help/admin/user-management2/c-customize-report-access/groups-analytics-tools.md" format="dita" scope="local"> Customize Analytics Tools</a>. </p> <p> Users belonging to <span class="term"> All Report Access</span> have been migrated to a custom group with access to: </p>
+For example, Company settings (in Customize Admin Console) are now in <a href="/help/admin/user-management2/c-customize-report-access/groups-analytics-tools.md"  > Customize Analytics Tools</a>. </p> <p> Users belonging to <span class="term"> All Report Access</span> have been migrated to a custom group with access to: </p>
     <ul id="ul_7E1B443DEEF7452E85FEB30CA0BBC8BE">
      <li id="li_A510C2A4129340E0AB08EEBDBE4AEAD9">All Dimensions </li>
      <li id="li_8BA1D7A2527C4F10AC93108B9E87F418">All Metrics </li>